 I again told her to leave us alone, that I had bought these seats first and if she hadn’t wanted to sit next to people she should’ve bought different seats.
-She tried to claim she had hers first and bought them a week ago at which point her companion must’ve pointed out that wasn’t true because then she switched tactics and said “It didn’t matter who bought tickets first I needed to shut the girls up or she would.”
+She tried to claim she had hers first and bought them a week ago.
+At this point her companion yanked on her, pulled her in to whisper something in her ear which must’ve been her pointing out that wasn’t true because then the angry woman switched tactics and said “It doesn’t matter who bought tickets first I need you to shut the girls up or I will.”

-I’m still in a state of shock that after all the controversy over the women only showings it wasn’t a man who caused a horrible scene for us it was a fellow woman.
-We went to a showing first thing on a Friday morning, not late at night when it’s the typical date night time.
+I’m still in a state of shock that after all the controversy over the women only showings it wasn’t a man who caused a horrible scene for us it was a woman.
+We went to a showing first thing on a Friday morning; not late at night when it’s the typical ‘date night’ time.
 My kids know how to behave in a theater but still when they get excited they show it like cheering Diana on, saying how cool something was, etc. They don’t chatter throughout the movie, make messes, talk about their bathroom needs, or whatever else.

 There wasn’t anything in this movie that was inappropriate for them AND it was a comic character centered movie so of course kids are going to go see this.
 Even more so it’s a groundbreaking movie we as women need and should be allowed to share the experience with our daughters.